MOVEMENT TO CONTACT

 Overview

-The main objective is to gain contact with the enemy and eliminate them.
+The main objective is to gain or regain contact with the enemy and eliminate them.
 You with your unit at the area of last contact and attempt to find the enemy.
 Emphasis on Finding the enemy.
 Your unit should be the ones surprising the enemy and firing the first shots, not the other way around.

 The most annoying part of the mission is finding the enemy.
 There is no exact location so it can be easy to get lost or be off track hence why most of these missions end up with the enemy making first contact.